MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 ## Clean up

-When you're done with your Azure OpenAI resource, remember to delete the resource in the [Azure portal](https://portal.azure.com).
+When you're done with your Azure OpenAI resource, remember to delete the resource in the **Azure portal** at `https://portal.azure.com`.
 Be sure to also include the storage account and search resource, as those can incur a relatively large cost.